Shizen/docstrap/design/Usage.md

 This is a simple configuration setting to specify an additional css file to include with all generated documentation.
 It follows the same discovery rules as all other `jsdoc` resource files.
 It is added after other css files for overriding porpoises.

     "supplementalCSS": "local.css"

+<a name="supplementalJS"></a>

+### `supplementalJS`

+This setting accepts either a string or an array of strings each specifying the path to a javascript source file (discovered as a resource) which should be included with the documentation's static files and loaded on every page of the documentation.  `shinstrap` does not currently have a mechanism to include a js file in the manifest but *not* have it referenced on every generated documentation page.

+    "supplementalJS": [ "local1.js", "node_modules/@someone/mymodule/lib/rearrangeViaCheerioBecauseImCrazy.js" ]

+<a name="supplementalFonts"></a>

+### `supplementalFonts`

+`supplementalFonts` setting accepts a stringPath or an array of stringPaths to files which should be included into the generated documentation's static files.

+    "supplementalFonts": [ "node_modules/@someone/otfCreations/fonts/myCoolFont.woff" ]

 <a name="templateOverrideDir"></a>